 Widely recognised as a haven for up and coming professional drivers, the single-make series brings with it undeniable thrills and spills at almost every turn.

-The Cayman Islands Porsche Sprint Challenge GB is the latest championship to be added to the Porsche Motorsport GB pyramid, sitting between the Porsche Classic Boxster Cup and Porsche Carrera Cup GB.
+The Porsche Visit Cayman Islands Sprint Challenge is the latest championship to be added to the Porsche Motorsport GB pyramid, sitting between the Porsche Classic Boxster Cup and Porsche Carrera Cup GB.

 The 718 Cayman GT4 Clubsport has been the car chosen to spearhead the one-make category with drivers set to enjoy the delights of a mid-mounted 3.8-litre flat-six engine, delivering 425 hp to the rear wheels though a six-speed gearbox.